Fort Worth Military Divorce Lawyer

 Getting divorced while either you or your spouse is actively serving in the military can add some complications to your divorce case.
 If one spouse is overseas or away on duty, it might be difficult to get them into a courtroom to proceed with the case.
 Moreover, some military benefits are divided differently than other payments and income.
 Lastly, there might be complex issues dealing with asset division, alimony, and child custody in any divorce case.

 For help with your military divorce case, contact the Fort Worth military divorce lawyers at The Queenan Law Firm.
 Our attorneys represent husbands and wives who serve or served in the military, and we represent spouses of servicemembers.
 We fight to get our clients the terms they want in their divorce.
-Call our law offices today at (817) 476-1797 to schedule a free case consultation.
+Call our law offices today at (817) 476-1797 to schedule a confidential case consultation.

 Residency Requirements for Military Divorces in Fort Worth, TX